Episode 2 – Medical Malpractice Cases

 Ultimately, if the panel decides you don’t have a case, the attorney can still pursue the lawsuit, but it will be more difficult.
 The members of the panel can often be called to testify as to why they decided the way they did (either for or against).Was It Malpractice?

 Medicine is not a perfect science.
 There are many variables and bad outcomes can still occur.
 This does not mean the physician or healthcare provider actually violated the established standard of care.
 Many of these adverse outcomes are noted in the informed consent forms the patient fills out in the hospital.
 However, these forms don’t relieve the physician from adhering to the standard of care.
 At times, the standard of care is open to interpretation and physicians can disagree.
 This is why the Medical Review Panel offers an opinion and lawsuits are ultimately pursued.

 Assuming there was a breach of the standard of care, your attorney still needs to prove the defendant was the one responsible for the breach AND that the breach caused the negative outcome.
 The question of “causation” is vital to a medical malpractice case.
 Not every medical error is a factor in the injury to or death of the patient.
 This is a significant complexity in litigating medical negligence cases.Why Do Attorneys Use Medical Experts?

 Attorneys who take on medical malpractice cases usually need to rely on medical experts to support the case.
-Even though the attorney has the medical records, the doctors who testify as medical experts, or who review the records before the case goes to trial, provide qualified opinions regarding the presence of negligence.
+In testifying as medical experts, or reviewing medical records before the case gets filed or goes to trial, experts provide qualified opinions regarding the presence of negligence.

-If the case actually goes to trial, the jury will usually strongly consider the testimony of a physician expert.Signs I May Need to Contact a Medical Malpractice Attorney
+If the case actually goes to trial, the jury will usually strongly consider the testimony of a physician expert, and in most cases expert testimony is required.Signs I May Need to Contact a Medical Malpractice Attorney

 These are some of the common signs you or a loved one may be a victim of medical malpractice: